esqLABS/Cardiac_Electrophysiology/README.txt

 The input Free plasma concentration (FPC) for each CiPA drugs is the one from the original publication in order to reproduce the results and validate the R implementation.
 Those FPCs were computed for each drug and each scenario with non-compartmental pop-PK models in the original paper.

 R workflow and scripts:
-- Master file: RModelRunnerDrugs.R (Adapt the name of drugs to be simulated within the script): uses parallel computing (individuals run in parallel)
+- Master file: modelRunnerDrugs.R (Adapt the name of drugs to be simulated within the script): uses parallel computing (individuals run in parallel)
 - Results are saved in 'Results'
 - For postprocessing, biomarker calculation and plotting, run 'SimResults_Analysis.R' (needs to be adapted for each input result file)